willdady/cdk-iam-credentials-rotator/README.md

 });
 ```

-Each username object supports an optional `metadata` key which can contain arbitrary string data.
+Each user object supports an optional `metadata` key which can contain arbitrary string data.
 Do not store large or sensitive values in `metadata`.
-The `usernames` array is stored in a single AWS Parameter Store parameter which has a maximum size limit of 4KB.
+The `users` array is stored in a single AWS Parameter Store parameter which has a maximum size limit of 4KB.

 The Lambda function, `credentialsHandler`, is called immediately after a new access key is created for a user.
 The newly created credentials must be retrieved from AWS Secrets Manager using `secretName` included in the function's event.